wavefrontHQ/docs/pages/doc/query_language_statistical_functions_anomalies.md

 ![webxactions_iqr](images/webxactions_iqr.png)

-The chart below shows the normalized values for all the three series.
-The chart plots the values against each other to give you a better understanding of standard deviation and IQR values.
+The chart below shows the normalized values for all three series.
+Looking at this chart, with values for the initial query, the standard deviation, and the IQR, illustrates how they differ.

 ![normalized_std_dev_iqr](images/normalized_std_dev_iqr.png)